Asia Travel Guide

 Shibuya Crossing in Tokyo, Japan

-The cities of East Asia are some of the best travel destinations in the world.
+The cities of East Asia are among the world’s top travel destinations.
 From the cultural treasures of Kyoto to the urban amazement of Hong Kong, there’s no shortage of places to be intrigued by in East Asia.

 China

-Perhaps it’s a little ambitious to slip China definitively among all these other East Asian destinations.
+Perhaps it’s a little ambitious to place China among all these other East Asian destinations.
 Diving into the sublime world of China is less like hitting up a single country than tackling an entire continent on its own.

 Sunset in Guanxi, China